cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* Worked on Advanced Search.
+Ugh.
+Linq, and Dbs, and Types, and several other things to straighten out.
+* Worked on Advanced search and GUI Layout
 * Added Manual Search Button, for use with Libraries, Servers, NASes, etc.
 * Added additional controls, Gui Work, and a few other things.
 * More debugging and adjustments on the file caching.